cisagov/ScubaGear/baselines/aad.md

 4. Under **Manage**, select **Assignments.**

-5. Validate that between two to four users are listed.
+5. Validate that between two to eight users are listed.

 <!-- -->